metaspec/metaspec-info/data/metaspec.md

-MetaSpec - Specifying Project/App/Package Metadata
+MetaSpec - Specifying Project / Package Metadata
 ==================================================

 MetaSpec aims to define a reusable extensible and combinable for project